frederickaplan/fdh/files/PART2/fdh-2-6.md

 - Umberto Eco on Reading Machine, or other.

+(Oxford Handbook of Reading)

 ## To be developed

 - Narrative as virtual reality.
 - Fictional spaces and modelling of parralel worlds
   - Pierre Bayard, il existe d'autres mondes, Les editions de Minuit
   - The fabrics of reality